BasmaZouaoui/carpole-v1-rl-agent/README.md

 ```

 ### Running the Training
-Open and run the Jupyter notebook (`training.ipynb`).
+Open and run the Jupyter notebook (`cartpole-training.ipynb`).
 The training will:
 1. Train the agent for up to 500 episodes
 2. Display progress every 50 episodes
 3. Generate visualization plots